DavidH2802/hex/README.md

 Practical takeaway: keep exhaustive checks shallow, spend the rest of the budget on MC iterations.

-Win checking optimization: Using DFS over the player’s subgraph is O(N) per check.
-Dijkstra’s algorithm is unnecessary because the graph is unweighted and we only need connectivity, not shortest paths.
+Win checking optimization: Using DFS over the player's subgraph is O(N) per check.
+Dijkstra's algorithm is unnecessary because the graph is unweighted and we only need connectivity, not shortest paths.

-Performance (author’s tests)

-11×11, 2,000 iterations: max ~1.2 s per bot move
+Performance (author's tests, 4-core CPU)

-11×11, 5,000 iterations: max ~11 s per bot move
+11×11, 5,000 iterations: max ~4s per bot move

 Time & Space Complexity